projg2/python-guide/interpreter.rst

 PyPy does not hold specific ABI stability guarantees.
 Gentoo packages use subslots to declare the current ABI version, and the eclasses use slot operators in dependencies to enforce rebuilds whenever the ABI version changes.
-Fortunately, lately this has only occurred whenever Gentoo switched to the next PyPy branch (i.e. the one corresponding to the next Python language version).
+Fortunately, this has not happened recently.

 Alternative Python implementations